 - The selection of teachers is not limited to those in your geographical area.

-- Often this option is cheaper than private lessons.
+- Often this option is more affordable than in-person lessons.

 - Internet connections and software are not always reliable.

-- It can be quite difficult to learn guitar when your only model is a reverse image of what you’re trying to play.
+- It can be quite challenging to learn guitar when your only model is a reverse image of what you’re trying to play.

 In larger towns and cities, group lessons are sometimes offered at community centers or after hours in schools.
 Often high school or college students, or retired musicians, provide weekly lessons to a small group.

-- Learning with others can be enjoyable, especially if you find a group which fits your age and skill level.
+- Learning with others can be enjoyable, especially if you find a group that fits your age and skill level.